apache/openwhisk/docs/spi.md

 ```

 Runtime resolution of an Spi trait to a specific impl is provided by:
-* Akka Extensions - a service registry housed inside the ActorSystem
+* SpiLoader - a utility for loading the impl of a specific Spi, using a resolver to determine the impls factory classname, and reflection to load the factory object
-* SpiModule - a way to define a factory for each impl, all of which are loaded via ServiceLoader
+* SpiFactory - a way to define a factory for each impl, all of which are loaded via reflection
-* application.conf - each SpiModule defines a config key used to indicate which impl should be used at runtime
+* application.conf - each SpiFactory is resolved to a classname based on the config key provided to SpiLoader

+A single SpiFactory per unique Spi is usable at runtime, since the key will have a single string value.

 # Example